iansinnott/jekyll-post/README.md

 ## Configuration

-jekyll-post supports a `.postrc` file in your root directory.
-This file is necessary to tell jekyll-post where your Jekyll blog is located.
+jekyll-post requires a `.postrc` file in your root directory.
+This file is necessary to tell jekyll-post where your Jekyll blog is located on your computer.
 Here's an example of `~/.postrc`:

 ```
 {